209 series: 209-1000 series

 Two 10-car sets (81 and 82) were delivered from Tokyu Car Corporation in August and September 1999, entering service from 4 December 1999 on Jōban Line and Tokyo Metro Chiyoda Line inter-running services.
 Based on the 209-0 series, these trains have end doors for use in emergencies inside tunnels.
 These sets were based at JR East's Matsudo depot.
 These train sets have since been withdrawn from the Jōban Line in October 2018 and reallocated to the Chūō Line (Rapid) in December 2018, being based at JR East's Toyoda Depot after the reallocation.
 Operations officially started on the Chūō Line in March 2019.

 While these sets usually operate only between Tokyo and Takao, on rare occasions (such as a shortage of train sets due to an accident) they may operate as far as Ōtsuki, or on the Ōme Line as far as Ōme.
 Furthermore, unlike the E233 series in use, due to the lack of passenger-operated door controls, all doors open on these sets while in use on the Ōme Line.

+After the introduction of 12-car E233-0 series sets with Green cars on the Chūō Line, these sets were withdrawn from service on 6 September 2024.
+Set 82 was locomotive-hauled to the Nagano General Rolling Stock Center in January 2025, followed by set 81 in February.
+Both sets were then scrapped on 7 April 2025.